Javanaut-community/design-patterns/docs/blog/posts/2023-12-09-if-else-alternative-pattern-in-java.md

   - World
 ---
 ## Issue
-Consider a scenario where a system needs to calculate the price of a product based on its type.
-One way to implement this would be to use a series of if-else statements to determine the product type and calculate the price accordingly.
-However, this approach can quickly become unwieldy as the number of product types increases.
+Consider a scenario where a system needs to calculate a path from point a to point b using [a Path finding algorithm](https://en.wikipedia.org/wiki/Pathfinding#:~:text=Pathfinding%20or%20pathing%20is%20the,shortest%20route%20between%20two%20points.).
+Considering the number of path find algorithms available, this quick can become an issue in the number of if-else statements we have to write.
+Example:

 <!-- more -->